‘She saved our lives’: How a panicked driver spared a family from deadly Florida tornado spawned by Milton

 When it seemed safe, Westfield drove her daughter and grandchildren to their home, which is down the street from where she would later encounter the tornado forming on Winter Garden Parkway.
 She then started her trip home to Spanish Lakes, about three miles away, but only made it about a mile until she saw debris flying in the air.

-Westfield floored the car backwards until she reached the end of road, desperately trying to get home to her husband, with whom she stayed on the phone during the chaotic car ride.
+Westfield floored the car backward until she reached the end of the road, desperately trying to get home to her husband, with whom she stayed on the phone during the chaotic car ride.
 She quickly realized she couldn’t take the turn she needed to get home.

 “I looked and the gas pumps and the roof were gone at the gas station.
 I looked left, and two 18-wheelers had blown out of the Dollar General parking lot,” Westfield said.
 Still on the line with her husband, she yelled at him to take cover and get down on the floor as he heard the tornado heading his way.